matterandvoid-space/subscriptions/README.md

 ## `defsub` macro

 There is a tiny macro in this library which in addition to registering a subscription also outputs a `defn` with the provided name.
-When this function is invoked it subscribes and derefs to the subscription with passing along any arguments.
+When this function is invoked it subscribes and derefs the subscription while passing along any arguments.

 Here is an example: